dlpuertaj/my_wiky/README.md

 ### Option B: Using Ollama (Local, Free)

-Run everything locally with open-source models via `brain.py`.
+Run everything locally with open-source models via `scripts/kb.py`.
 No API key needed.
 Requires [Ollama](https://ollama.com) installed and running.

+`kb.py` is an interactive REPL agent.
+It gives the model five file-system tools — `list_notes`, `read_note`, `write_note`, `list_raw`, `read_raw` — and
+lets it autonomously read sources and write wiki pages in response to your natural-language instructions.

 #### Setup